 Why it matters

-As the executives described their workflow platforms, it became clear that these are vehicles that will help studios not only manage their assets, but also, help the businesses behind these assets.
+As the executives described their workflow platforms, it became clear that these are vehicles that will help studios not only manage their assets, but also, help the businesses behind these assets reduce effort and therefore reduce costs in the long run.

 Now, imagine the impact on the studios if the Vision 2030 framework was breached.
 Now we can see the impact of security, and why it can’t be an afterthought.